Sitefinity/Sitefinity-CLI/README.md

 ```

-You can mix both appsettings.json parameters and direct cmd parameters, with the latter having precedence.
+You can mix both appsettings.json parameters and direct command-line parameters, with the latter having precedence.

 ### Widget migration
 There are two options for migration widgets.